just-the-docs/just-the-docs/docs/training/std-1.md

 + Grapple Hook
     * Combination of the maneuver HUD and the grenade.
     * Toggle by tapping '4'.
-....Until you tap '4' again, you cannot use grenades.
+        * Until you tap '4' again, you cannot use grenades.
 Instead, whenever you use your grenade hotkey, you will throw the grapple.
-    * The grapple 'latches' onto whatever it impacts and is within line of sight ....meaning you can throw it over walls to scale walls.
+    * The grapple 'latches' onto whatever it impacts and is within line of sight
+        * Meaning you can throw it over walls to scale walls.
-    * You can throw the grapple hook AGAIN while grappling by using the grenade hotkey ....but you will fall until it grapples again.
+    * You can throw the grapple hook AGAIN while grappling by using the grenade hotkey
+        * You will fall until it grapples again.
     * Ascend by holding 'E'.
 Descend by holding 'C'.
-....If you descend too rapidly, the grapple will be cut and you will fall.
+        * If you descend too rapidly, the grapple will be cut and you will fall.
-....When you ascend to the grapple, you will go 'up and over' a little bit of where the grapple is.
+        * When you ascend to the grapple, you will go 'up and over' a little bit of where the grapple is.
-....Usually this results on you going up a ledge, meaning hitting a ledge EXACTLY is not required.
+        * Usually this results on you going up a ledge, meaning hitting a ledge EXACTLY is not required.
-    *You can cut the line by pressing E and C at the same time, or simply press 4 to stow it entirely.
+    * You can cut the line by pressing E and C at the same time, or simply press 4 to stow it entirely.
     * You cannot strafe with 'A' and 'D'.
-....You can however move in any direction you turn your camera tapping 'W'.
+        * You can however move in any direction you turn your camera tapping 'W'.
-.....This movement maintains your momentum and can increase it.
+        * This movement maintains your momentum and can increase it.
-.....Holding it and turning around an object with accelerate you rapidly.
+        * Holding it and turning around an object with accelerate you rapidly.
-.....Swinging back and forth and shifting camera position gets larger swings.
+        * Swinging back and forth and shifting camera position gets larger swings.
-    *'S' allows you to "bounce" off of a surface ....It's a little faster than manually swinging with 'W' and looks somewhat more realistic.
+    *'S' allows you to "bounce" off of a surface
+        * It's a little faster than manually swinging with 'W' and looks somewhat more realistic.

 + Advanced HUD Menu
     * Accessed by hold-clicking the chaos star in the top left.
 From here, you can access:
-....Manual Stats command
+    * Manual Stats command
-....Manual HUD reset command
+    * Manual HUD reset command
-....Manual Cleanup command
+    * Manual Cleanup command
-....Manual Tech Deployable Cleanup command
+    * Manual Tech Deployable Cleanup command
-....Manual Lookup command (use UUIDs to see your friend's stats!)
+    * Manual Lookup command (use UUIDs to see your friend's stats!)
-....Manual Corruption Transfer command
+    * Manual Corruption Transfer command
-....Toggle between new/classic deployment system.
+    * Toggle between new/classic deployment system.
-.....Let them know to use classic deployment for high-lag situations.
+    * Let them know to use classic deployment for high-lag situations.

 ### S2, III.
 P7.
 Knowledge Checkpoint